Alexcmad/game-collection/README.md

 # game-collection
-# Collection of small game projects that I'm using to learn various techniques
+A collection of small projects that I'm using to learn various techniques.
-# Will probably update all of them as i go
+I'll probably update all of them with new features as I learn new skills.
-# I like programming